Mohammad1745/graphsql-laravel/README.md

 2. Set up e secret key in `.env`.
 The secret consist of alphanumeric strings seperated by `.` .
 Ex: `cipher.scramble1st.scramble2nd.scramble3rd`
 The first part generates cipher of the string and successive parts scramble the ciphered string.
-It's recommended to use secret with at least 2 parts.
+It's recommended to use secret of 2 parts.
 Adding more parts will generate more complex encryption.
 Use the secret also in frontend during encryption

    ```
    GRAPHSQL_SECRET=Gxe44Ybneaexc74scescet3.DcYxw4a5